Name-shitty-github-profile/andrew-tate-bot/.humain/readme.md

-# A fucking women made this bot?
+# A nerd made this bot?
-Yes, no other man can code this bot.
+No, I'm not a fucking nerd, I just love to code.